realpython/python-guide/docs/writing/logging.rst

 hierarchy of loggers using dot notation, so using ``__name__`` ensures no name collisions.

-Here is an example of best practice from the `requests source`_ -- place this in your ``__init__.py``:
+Here is an example of the best practice from the `requests source`_ -- place this in your ``__init__.py``:

 .. code-block:: python